Veto95/VENO/README.md

+---

 # VENO 🚀 — Automated Bug Hunting & Reconnaissance Suite

 **VENO** is a modular, command-line driven toolkit for bug bounty hunters, penetration testers, and security researchers.
-It automates reconnaissance and vulnerability assessment, fetching domains, subdomains, URLs, and vulnerabilities, with robust filtering and professional reporting—all controlled from a colorful interactive shell.
+It automates reconnaissance and vulnerability assessment, fetching domains, scanning for vulns, and delivering an HTML report.

 ---

-## 💥 What VENO Fetches and Does
+## 💥 What VENO Does

-- **Fetches Domains/Subdomains**: Collects domains from manual input, files, or external sources, validating them for accuracy.
+- **Domain & Subdomain Discovery:** Collect targets from manual input, files, or external APIs.
+Cleans and validates domains.
-- **Cleans and Validates Domains**: Removes protocols, paths, and wildcards (e.g., `https://*.example.com` → `example.com`).
-- **Fetches Live Hosts**: Identifies active domains and subdomains.
+- **Live Host Discovery:** Find active domains and subs.
-- **Fetches URLs and Endpoints**: Gathers historical and active URLs, including dynamic parameters.
+- **URL & Endpoint Collection:** Gathers historical and active URLs, including dynamic params.
-- **Fetches Secrets**: Extracts API keys, tokens, and secrets from URLs and JavaScript files.
+- **Secrets Extraction:** Pull API keys, tokens, and secrets from URLs and JavaScript.
-- **Scans for Vulnerabilities**: Detects XSS, SQL injection, misconfigurations, and more.
+- **Vulnerability Scanning:** XSS, SQLi, misconfig, and more—using top bug bounty tools.
-- **Performs Directory Fuzzing**: Probes for hidden directories and files using custom or default wordlists.
+- **Directory Fuzzing:** Probe for hidden dirs/files with custom or default wordlists.
-- **Checks WAF Protection**: Identifies WAF-protected domains for potential bypass testing.
+- **WAF Detection:** Spots WAFs for bypass testing.
-- **Filters False Positives**: Validates findings to reduce noise.
+- **False Positive Filtering:** Validates and de-noises findings automatically.
-- **Generates Reports**: Saves results, logs, and timestamps to `output/<domain>/`, including a professional HTML report.
+- **Reporting:** Saves results, logs, and timestamps to `output/<domain>/`, including a **professional HTML dashboard**.
-- **Customizes Scans**: Configures scan intensity (`fast`, `normal`, `deep`), thread concurrency, and subdomain scanning.
+- **Customizable:** Choose scan intensity (`fast`, `normal`, `deep`), set thread count, enable/disable subdomain scan, select wordlists and more.

 ---